rabbitmq/rabbitmq-website/site/logging.md

 Please note that `RABBITMQ_LOGS` set to `-` will disable the file output even in `log.file` is configured.

-### <a id="logging-to-syslog" class="anchor" href="#logging-to-syslog">Logging to syslog</a>
+### <a id="logging-to-syslog" class="anchor" href="#logging-to-syslog">Logging to Syslog</a>

-RabbitMQ logs can be forwarded to syslog server via TCP, UDP or TLS protocols.
+RabbitMQ logs can be forwarded to a Syslog server via TCP or UDP.
+UDP is used by default and **requires Syslog service configuration**.
+TLS is also supported.

-To enable syslog output:
+Syslog output has to be explicitly configured:

 <pre class="sourcecode ini">
 log.syslog = true
 </pre>

-In the classic config format:
+Or, in the classic config format:

 <pre class="sourcecode erlang">
 [{rabbit, [{log, [